-All MA candidates must complete 42 credits in residence.
 Candidates for the MArch must complete 107 credits in residence, except those granted advanced standing, who must complete a minimum of 73 credits in residence.

-MFA candidates in Transdisciplinary must complete 54 credits in residence; MFA candidates in Design and Technology and in Fine Arts must complete 58 credits in residence; MFA candidates in Fashion Design & Society must complete 60 credits in residence; MFA candidates in Lighting Design and in Photography must complete 64 credits in residence.
+MFA candidates in Design and Technology, Fine Arts, and Transdisciplinary Design must complete 54 credits in residence; MFA candidates in Fashion Design and Society, Interior Design, and Photography must complete 60 credits in residence; MFA candidates in Lighting Design must complete 64 credits in residence.